M.A.

 THE PAYOFF

-Sarah just watched a TikTok on her way in.
-Creator in a cream polo, messy bun, holding up a red Brookside bag and saying this shouldn't be 130 calories.
-The creator looked like Sarah's coworker.
+Sarah just watched a TikTok on her way in of a creator holding up a red Brookside bag and saying this shouldn't be 130 calories.

 Sarah rounds the candy aisle.
 She sees the red Pomegranate bag.
 She recognizes it.
 She pauses.
 She reads the front.
 She turns it over.
 Real fruit juice centers. $6.29 for 7 ounces, half of what she pays for Hu.